srimuthurajesh/Tech-Notes/Java/microservices.md

 4. Event-Driven Architecture -  A design that centers around the production, detection, and reaction to events.
 5. Service-Oriented Architecture (SOA) - provide reusable business functionalities accessible over a network.
 6. Serverless Architecture - cloud provider dynamically manages the allocation of machine resources.
-7. Microkernel Architecture (Plug-in Architecture) - extendable with additional plug-in modules.
-8. Space-Based Architecture -  Uses the concept of a tuple space for distributed coordination and parallel processing.
-9. Peer-to-Peer (P2P) Architecture - decentralized where each node can act as both a client and a server.
-10. Client-Server Architecture -  Divides the system into client and server roles.
-11. Hexagonal Architecture (Ports and Adapters) -  Emphasizes separation between business logic and external interfaces.
-12. Component-Based Architecture -  Structures an application as a collection of components.
-13. CQRS (Command Query Responsibility Segregation) -  Segregates operations into command (write) and query (read)
-14. Master-Slave Architecture -  one master component controls nultiple slave components, distributing tasks among them.
-15. Pipe-and-Filter Architecture -  Divides a process into a series of components (filters)
-16. Broker Architecture -  Uses middleware (broker) to coordinate communication between decoupled components or services.
-17. Interpreter Architecture -  Defines a virtual machine that interprets commands or instructions for a specific language.
-18. Blackboard Architecture -  Consists of a common knowledge base (blackboard) where different components (knowledge sources) contribute to the solution incrementally.
-19. MVC (Model-View-Controller) Architecture - Separates an app into three interconnected components: model (data), view (UI), and controller (logic).
-20. MVVM (Model-View-ViewModel) Architecture -  Facilitates separation of development of the graphical user interface from the business logic or back-end logic.

 ### Service Registry.